Cumulocity-IoT/c8y-docs/content/change-logs/analytics/apama-in-c8y-20241108-Setting-a-negative-value-for-`client.numClients`-now-results-in-the-default-value-of-1-being-used.md

 ticket: PAM-35027
 version: 25.298.0
 ---
-If the `client.numClients` tenant option were set to a value less than zero, the Streaming Analytics microservice would be unable to communicate with the Cumulocity platform.
-Now, a warning will be logged and a default value of 1 will be set to ensure the microservice can communicate.
+If the `client.numClients` tenant option was set to a value less than zero, the Apama-ctrl microservice was unable to communicate with the Cumulocity IoT platform.
+Now, a warning is logged and a default value of 1 is set to ensure the microservice can communicate.